madjeek-web/symfony-mailjet-bundle/README.md

 It's a professional tool, generously shared with the community.

-What this project does, simply put :
+What this project does :

 Symfony is a tool for building websites in PHP.
 It can do a lot of things, but it doesn't know how to send emails via Mailjet.
 Mailjet is an external service, like a digital postal service.